 Find the best of performing arts and film in this historic venue, putting on shows since 1889.
-From Chicago to Romeo & Juliet to Judy Dench and Ira Aldridge, the spectacular show goes on.
-This autumn, Kenneth Branagh and John Hurt light the stage in The Entertainer.
-The Garrick Theatre delivers always with the best experience.
+From Chicago to Romeo & Juliet to Judy Dench and Ira Aldridge, the spectacular list of shows goes on.
+The Garrick Theatre always delivers.

 English National Opera

 Noël Coward Theatre

-Since 1903, this theatre has been the venue of several new shows, including the successful production of Gatz.
+Since 1903, the Noel Coward theatre has been the venue of several new shows, including the successful production of Gatz.
 The audience has been lucky enough to see the works of Helen Mirren, Katharine Hepburn and of course the theatre’s namesake Sir Noël Pierce Coward.
-This autumn you will be able to see Impossible: The world’s greatest magic show.

-Celebrating its 110-year anniversary in 2017, we cannot expect anything less than perfection and a spectacular programme from the Queen’s Theatre.
-Topping the already impressive list of performances including Sondheim’s Passion and the classic Hamlet, will be tough, but they kick off the first quarter with the audience favourite Les Misérables.
+You cannot expect anything less than perfection and a spectacular programme from the Queen’s Theatre.
+Topping the already impressive list of performances including Sondheim’s Passion and the classic Hamlet will be tough, but they kick off the first quarter with the audience favourite Les Misérables.

 Leicester Square Theatre

 Leicester Square Theatre reopened in 2008, and has since then established itself as one of the best comedy venues in the city.
 Famous comedians like Michael McIntyre, Joan Rivers and Russell Howard has taken to the stage here, as well as several live musicians.

-To experience the heart and soul of the city, you should explore as many different parts of it as time allows.
+To experience the heart and soul London, explore as many different parts of it as time allows.
 One of the most vibrant areas is Marylebone, home to the Radisson Blu Portman Hotel, London.
-Conveniently enough, the hotel is located a mere 30-minute walk from Leicester Square and an evening of pure fun.
-If you are on a flying visit and only have time for a quick trip into the city for an evening of theatre before an early flight then Radisson Blu Hotel London Stansted Airport is the ideal choice, taking you easily to and from London with the Stansted Express.
+Conveniently enough, the hotel is located a mere 30-minute walk from Leicester Square.
+If you are on a flying visit and only have time for a quick trip into the city for an evening of theatre before an early flight, then Radisson Blu Hotel London Stansted Airport is the ideal choice, taking you easily to and from London with the Stansted Express.